Canary (video game): Characters

 Mika Katagiri is a girl whose parents run an udon shop in the area.
 Mika is also the percussion in the band.
-She's one of the main two characters Youhei meets.
+She is one of the main two characters Youhei meets.
 She has a very bullish type personality and she often insults Youhei for a lot of his mistakes.
-But deep inside her, she doesn't feel happy with the way she's handling a lot of people and wants to change herself for the better.
+But deep inside her, she doesn't feel happy with the way she is handling a lot of people and wants to change herself for the better.